sharednodes/mnscript/README.md

+# Announcements
+Do not forget step 4.
+It really means a lot to me.
+I realy appreciate it.
+Thanks!

 # ![Syndicate](https://raw.githubusercontent.com/u3mur4/syndicate/master/logo.png) Syndicate Guide

 Use this instruction and the youtube video to install the wallet, fix wallet issues and setup one/multiple masternode(s).